 Manual Solution To Fix “Microsoft Access Has Detected Corruption…” Error

-Learn how to fix MS Access Corruption error manually.
+Learn how to fix MS Access error 29072 manually.
 For this just go with the following mentioned solutions.

 To fix this type of error you may apply the below given steps, below solution will make the damaged database error free and you can access the data stored in the damaged database: